VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 vim.keymap.set({'n', 'x'}, 'X', '"_d')
 ```

-The lower case `x` will delete one character in normal mode, in visual mode it will delete the current selection.
-Upper case `X` will act like `d`.
+The lower case `x` will delete one character in normal mode.
+In visual mode it will delete the current selection.
+Upper case `X` will just act like `d`.

 * Select all text in current buffer